Estimating heterogeneous treatment effects with right-censored data via causal survival forests: HIV data analysis

 We demonstrate the proposed method by an application to the data from AIDS Clinical Trials Group Protocol 175 (ACTG175) \citep{hammer1996trial}.
 The original dataset consists of 2139 HIV-infected subjects.
 The enrolled subjects were randomized to four treatment groups: zidovudine (ZDV) monotherapy, ZDV+didanosine (ddI), ZDV+zalcitabine, and ddI monotherapy.
 We focus on the subset of patients receiving the treatment ZDV+ddI or ddI monotherapy as considered in \cite{lu2013variable}.
 Treatment indicator $W = 0$ denotes the treatment ddI with 561 subjects, and $W = 1$ denotes the treatment ZDV+ddI with 522 subjects.
 Though ACTG175 is a randomized study, there seem to be some selection effects in the subsets used here.
 For example, for covariate race equals to 1, there are 138 receiving ZDV+ddI and 173 receiving ddI.
 A binomial test with null probability 0.5 gives p-value 0.05.
 For this reason, we analyze the study as an observational rather than randomized study.

 Here we are interested in the causal effect between ZDV+ddI and ddI on survival time of HIV-infected patients.
 12 selected baseline covariates were studied in \cite{tsiatis2008covariate,zhang2008improving,lu2013variable,fan2017concordance}.
 There are 5 continuous covariates: age (year), weight (kg), Karnofsky score (scale of 0-100), CD4 count (cells/$\text{mm}^3$) at baseline, CD8 count (cells/$\text{mm}^3$) at baseline.
 There are 7 binary variables: gender (male = 1, female = 0), homosexual activity (yes = 1, no = 0), race (non-white = 1, white = 0), symptomatic status (symptomatic = 1, asymptomatic = 0), history of intravenous drug use (yes = 1, no = 0), hemophilia (yes = 1, no = 0), and antiretroviral history (experienced = 1, naive = 0).
-As the outcome considered here is the survival time, we also include CD4 count (cells/$\text{mm}^3$) at $20\pm5$ weeks, CD8 count (cells/$\text{mm}^3$) at $20\pm5$ weeks as covariates, as well as above 12 covariates.
+As the outcome considered here is the survival time, we also include CD4 count (cells/$\text{mm}^3$) at $20\pm5$ weeks and CD8 count (cells/$\text{mm}^3$) at $20\pm5$ weeks as covariates, in addition to the 12 covariates described above.

-We applied the proposed causal survival forest to this dataset.
-We used the default tuning parameters: the minimal number of observations in each terminal node was set to 15 for the nuisance components, and 5 for the CART component, the number of variables available for splitting at each tree node was chosen from $\min(p, \lceil \sqrt{p}\rceil + 20)$, and the number of trees $B=2000$.